vytautask/CC.NET-Kaizen-theme-revamped/README.markdown

 License
 --

-Copyright 2009-2011 Marek Tihkan and Vytautas Kasparavi�ius
+Copyright 2009-2011 Marek Tihkan and Vytautas Kasparavičius

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.